 - For fast appeals, we must give you our answer within 72 hours after we receive your appeal.
 We will give you our answer sooner if your health requires us to. - o If we do not give you an answer within 72 hours, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent review organization.
-Section 6.6 explains the Level 2 appeal process. - If our answer is yes to part or all of what you requested, we must provide the coverage we have agreed to provide within 72 hours after we receive your appeal. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how you can appeal our decision.
+Section 6.6 explains the Level 2 appeals process. - If our answer is yes to part or all of what you requested, we must provide the coverage we have agreed to provide within 72 hours after we receive your appeal. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how you can appeal our decision.

-Deadlines for a standard appeal for a drug you have not yet received.
+Deadlines for a standard appeal for a drug you have not yet received

 - For standard appeals, we must give you our answer within 7 calendar days after we receive your appeal.
 We will give you our decision sooner if you have not received the drug yet and your health condition requires us to do so. - o If we do not give you a decision within 7 calendar days, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an independent review organization.
-Section 6.6 explains the Level 2 appeal process. - If our answer is yes to part or all of what you requested, we must provide the coverage as quickly as your health requires, but no later than 7 calendar days after we receive your appeal. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how you can appeal our decision.
+Later in this section, we talk about this review organization and explain what happens at Level 2 of the appeals process. - o If our answer is yes to part or all of what you requested, we must provide the coverage we have agreed to provide as quickly as your health requires, but no later than 7 calendar days after we receive your appeal. - o If our answer is no to part of all of what you requested, we will send you a written statement that explains why we said no and how you can appeal our decision.